mufkuw/m-paperless/docs/configuration.md

 #### [`PAPERLESS_SOCIALACCOUNT_ALLOW_SIGNUPS=<bool>`](#PAPERLESS_SOCIALACCOUNT_ALLOW_SIGNUPS) {#PAPERLESS_SOCIALACCOUNT_ALLOW_SIGNUPS}

-: Allow users to signup for a new Paperless-ngx account using any setup third party authentication systems.
+: Allow users to signup for a new M-Paperless account using any setup third party authentication systems.

     Defaults to True

 #### [`PAPERLESS_ACCOUNT_ALLOW_SIGNUPS=<bool>`](#PAPERLESS_ACCOUNT_ALLOW_SIGNUPS) {#PAPERLESS_ACCOUNT_ALLOW_SIGNUPS}

-: Allow users to signup for a new Paperless-ngx account.
+: Allow users to signup for a new M-Paperless account.

     Defaults to False